Does provable absence of barren plateaus imply classical simulability?: Caveats and future directions

 Relatedly, let us highlight that, for problems that live in effective but not proper subspaces, classical simulation is possible for $\thv\sim\mathcal{P}$ only with high probability.
-In particular, we can simulate the parts of the loss that are contained within a polynomially-sized subspace and so exhibit large gradients.
-However, this leaves open the possibility of anomalous parameter values that are useful for training but are not classically simulable.
-For example, when using a warm start, the initial parameters may not be representative of the whole landscape.
-Alternatively, one could wander into such regions during training.
+While this can enable for the simulation of randomly chosen points in certain regions of the landscape~\cite{lerch2024efficient,mhiri2025unifying}, this need not be necessarily useful for training, as one may be in a non-interesting part of the landscape, or the training might take us towards regions that not classically simulable.
 More concretely, if the subspace is effective (as in Fig.~\ref{fig:modules}(b)), our methods will provide simulation techniques that will only be faithful in the vicinity of the initialization.
 However, if the relevant sector $\BC_\lambda$ shifts during training the simulation might cease to be reliable.
+The extent to which this is possible is yet to be explored, but recent results have shown that this phenomenon does not seem to occur in quantum convolutional neural networks~\cite{bermejo2024quantum} when benchmarked in standard tests, as there one initializes --and remains during training-- in the same classically simulable region of the landscape.

 Finally, we would like to again highlight that our analysis was oriented towards loss functions based on quantities such as that in Eq.~\eqref{eq:loss}.
 Hence, our claims are not directly applicable to problems such as quantum Boltzmann machines~\cite{coopmans2023sample} where one employs different types of loss functions.
 In fact, quantum Boltzmann machines are another example of a variational model built upon a quantum primitive (thermal state preparation) which one expects is hard to simulate classically.
 Hence this is an interesting avenue for balancing quantum advantage and trainability considerations.